csillabarna/project-4/README.md

  ```
 ## Challenges

-To add the right serializers is an area I'll definitely spend more time researching best practices and reading up on.
-This project showed us the endless capabilities when working with entity relational databases.
-Although it was a challenge for me to connect the dots, when implementing a new relation.
+This is the first project I have used `Python` for.
+One of the challenges was that in `Python` there is an extra layer of `serializers` between the objects   and their `JSON` form  compare to `javaScript`.
+Getting these right certainly took some time researching of best practices and reading up on the subject.

+Working with a relational database was also a challenge that I had to overcome.
+After you understand the core concepts it is quite clear that it offers a robust solution for modeling complex domains.

 We used the Google Places API to get the pictures for the app.
 Unfortunately during our development period we used up the number of requests given by the API.
-We managed to get a new key for the deployment, but this is one of the key lessons learned in this project.
+We managed to get a new key for the deployment in time and had a successful demo.
+Paying attention to `API` quotas and monitoring your usage was certainly  one of the key lessons learned in this project.

 # Summary

-If given more time, we would have liked to spend it to show the sites in a scalable map page, show other sites recommendation on the single page, search in city or site names with more filters.
+We had lots more ideas that we couldn't fit in the timescale.
+Such as showing the sites on a scalable map page, displaying recommendations on the single page and extending the search functionality with additional filters.

-Overall,  we both enjoyed the project a lot and are excited to continue work on it, so these features will be added over time.
+Overall,  we both enjoyed the project learned a lot especially about `Python`, `RDBMS`.
+We are excited to continue work on it, so these features will be added over time.